auto-flow/auto-flow/README.rst

 `Titanic <https://www.kaggle.com/c/titanic>`_ is perhaps the most familiar machine learning task for data scientists.
 For tutorial purposes, you can find titanic dataset in ``examples/data/train_classification.csv`` and ``examples/data/test_classification.csv`` .
-You can use HyperFlow to finish this ML task instead of manually exploring all the features of the dataset.
+You can use AutoFlow to finish this ML task instead of manually exploring all the features of the dataset.
 DO IT !

 .. code-block:: bash